ishanarya0/Demux-Intern-Task/README.md

 ```
 ## Install expo App

 Install "expo" app on your device or emulator to access the project.
+You neet to connect your machine and mobile device to the same network.

 #### Data is hypothetical